Analysis of non-diffusive avalanche transport of energetic particles: Abstract

 \section{Abstract}

-A reduced 1D model describing the non-linear hybrid LIGKA/HAGIS simulations was developed and successfully tested in \cite{carlearo-ppcf} addressing the ITER 15MA baseline scenario.
-In this paper, we introduce a detailed phase-space and statistical analysis to characterize the emerging transport regimes.
-Deviations from purely normal diffusive dynamics is quantitatively analyzed, indicating the limitations of the usual quasi-linear description of energetic particle turbulent transport.
-Beside the emergence of a very complex dynamics of overlapping resonances and substructure formation, this analysis reinforces the evidence of avalanche excitation and energy transfer between modes.
+The dynamics of energetic particles (EPs) interacting with Alfvén eigenmodes (AEs) for the ITER 15MA baseline scenario was described using a reduced 1D model in \cite{carlearo-ppcf}, and successfully tested against nonlinear wave-particle simulations.
+In this paper, we introduce a detailed phase-space and statistical analysis of this case to characterize the emerging EP transport regimes.
+Deviations from pure diffusive dynamics are quantitatively addressed, indicating the limitations of standard quasi-linear descriptions.
+The phase space diagnostics introduced allows to describe the emergence of a very complex dynamics of overlapping resonances and substructure formation, reinforcing the evidence of non-diffusive domino-like AEs excitation.